 I favor high-ankle types rather than low-ankle running shoes.
 Properly laced, high-ankle boots will usually prevent ankle damage if you step on a loose rock or get into an ankle-twisting situation.
 High-ankle boots also give you two lace-lugs up higher that you can use to cinch the lacing tighter for descents.
 That pulls your foot back in the boot so that your toes don’t jam into the front as you head down.
 For uphills you would lace those a bit looser.

 Then there is the flex of the boot.
-For most hiking and some climbing, I like medium-flexibility boots – not too flexible because you’ll feel rocky trails through the sole and not too stiff (like serious climbing boots) because they will increase leg-muscle work.
+For most hiking and some climbing, I like medium-flexibility boots – not too flexible because you will feel rocky trails through the sole.
+Also, not too stiff (like serious climbing boots) because they will increase leg-muscle work.
 Climbers need some stiffness so that they can put a toe on an inch or two of rock protrusion and the whole boot will still act like a platform rather than bending and slipping off the rock.
-For me, Lowa has a boot that is a good compromise, but that’s just me.
+For me, Lowa has a boot that is a good compromise, but that is just me.

-I believe in orthotics – anything but the thin place keepers that come with the boots.
+I believe in orthotics – almost anything is better than the thin place keepers that come with the boots.
 There are some standard inserts you can buy, probably in the same store where you got the boots.
 Since I hike a lot, I had custom orthotics made like the kind you put in ski boots.
 They can help your individual physical oddities, especially if you are older.
-Good feet comfort is critical to enjoying the outdoors hiking.
+Good foot comfort is critical to enjoying the outdoors hiking.
 Just do it.
-In fact, it would be best if you get the orthotics you intend to use before you go for trying on boots – and use them in the trials, as they can change the boot size you need, and even which boot feels best.
+In fact, it would be best if you get the orthotics you intend to use before you go for trying on boots – and use them in the trials, as they can change the boot size you need, and can change which boot feels best.

 There are different styles of lacing which you can read about on the REI website.
 I like what is called the surgeon’s knot on the top two lugs even on looser ties for uphill hiking because that tends to keep the tie stable and not loosen.
 That merely means wrapping the laces around each other twice instead of once.